How to List Installed Packages on Ubuntu 22.04 in 2024

 How to List Installed Packages on Ubuntu

-Let’s go over the common methods to list installed packages on an Ubuntu 20.04 system.
-Before proceeding, ensure your virtual private server (VPS) is running the same version or the commands won’t work.
+Let’s go over the common methods to list installed packages on an Ubuntu 22.04 system.
+Before proceeding, ensure your Ubuntu VPS is running the same version or the commands won’t work.

 How to List Installed Packages on Ubuntu Using apt